 How to Defend Against Academic Misconduct Claims

 Academic misconduct accusations are common.
 Building a strong defense against them with the help of an experienced attorney-advisor will help you move forward with your education and your future employment opportunities.

 As soon as you're notified of a misconduct allegation, you should find a legal advisor who can act as your advocate in communicating with your school disciplinary board.
 Do not respond to the university while your emotions are heightened, but rather allow your attorney-advisor to facilitate communication.

 You should review the school's code of conduct so that you can understand the accusations against you.
 Additionally, take detailed notes of any email, text, or incident that you can recall and provide them to your attorney-advisor.
 If you suspect that you've been accused of misconduct as a result of discrimination or retaliation, it is paramount that you communicate this concern right away.

 Defending an academic misconduct claim can be a tedious and highly procedural process.
 Be patient and follow the advice of your attorney-advisor.

-Joseph D. Lento understands what it takes to defend academic misconduct allegations made against you by your university.
-He works tirelessly to ensure present and future opportunities are protected while simultaneously communicating actionable steps that will help students recover from these allegations.
-To discover how the Lento Law Firm can help you, contact 888-535-3686 today.
+Attorney Joseph D. Lento understands what it takes to defend academic misconduct allegations made against you by your university.
+Attorney Lento and the Lento Law Firm work tirelessly to ensure present and future opportunities are protected while simultaneously communicating actionable steps that will help students recover from these allegations.
+Attorney Lento and his team have helped hundreds of students across the United States overcome the challenges associated security issues concerns To discover how the Lento Law Firm can help you, contact 888-535-3686 today.